Type 15 frigate: Type 15s in film and models

 In 1959 Triang Minic Ships produced a series of 1:1200 (one inch to 100 feet) metal models of Type 15 frigates, carrying the names Vigilant, Venus, Virago and Volage; the first two have open bridges, while the others' are closed.
-These toys were mass-produced in large numbers between 1959 and 1965, and did much to raise awareness of the post-war navy for the younger generation.
+These toys were mass-produced between 1959 and 1965, and did much to raise awareness of the post-war Navy for the younger generation.
 At the same time the Frog (models) company produced an accurate plastic model kit of HMS Undine to a scale of 1:500.
 The moulds for this were sold to Russia in 1976, and it has been re-issued under the "Novo" trademark on several occasions.
 More recently, Uk company MT Miniatures has produced a 1:700th scale model of HMS Relentless in resin, white metal, and photo-etched brass.